 With its bold espresso flavor, creamy froth, and cool ice, Freddo Espresso is the perfect pick-me-up on a hot summer day.

-Freddo Espresso is a popular iced coffee beverage originated in Greece.
-This heavenly drink is prepared with double shots of Espresso shaken with ice to lower the temperature, then poured on ice cubes and served with a straw in a tall glass.
+Freddo Espresso is a popular iced coffee beverage that originated in Greece.
+To make this heavenly drink, double shots of espresso are shaken with ice to lower the temperature, then poured over ice cubes and served with a straw in a tall glass.

 If you like to know more about Freddo Espresso, hook up with me, I have so many things to tell you about this drink, Let’s begin the journey toward the world of Freddo Espresso.

 What actually is Freddo, and how is it different from regular iced coffee?

 Alright, my coffee-loving friend, let me tell you about Freddo Espresso!

 So, how does everyone go crazy over iced coffee during the summer months?
 Freddo Espresso is the cooler, more sophisticated cousin of iced coffee.

 Instead of just pouring hot coffee over ice and calling it a day, Freddo Espresso is made by shaking a double shot of espresso, ice, and sugar to create a delicious, frothy drink.